Ramon Bagatsing: Personal life

-Bagatsing married his first wife Corazon Cabigo Belmonte (June 1917 - before 1944) on September 13, 1939 in Manila.
-After his first wife's death, he married his second wife Juanita "Annie" Humbria Sevilla (May 4, 1918 in Carigara, Leyte - August 10, 1998) on August 19, 1944 in Manila.
+Bagatsing married his first wife Corazon Cabigo Belmonte (June 1917 - before 1944) on September 13, 1939, in Manila.
+After his first wife's death, he married his second wife Juanita "Annie" Humbria Sevilla (May 4, 1918 in Carigara, Leyte - August 10, 1998) on August 19, 1944, in Manila.

 His son Valentino Bagatsing is the country head of International Finance Company (IFC) in Nepal.
-Another two sons, Amado and Ramon Jr. (Dondon), were congressmen representing the Fifth District and Fourth District of Manila, respectively.
+Two other sons, Amado and Ramon Jr. (Dondon), were former congressmen representing the 5th District and 4th District of Manila, respectively.
 His eldest son also named Ramon Jr. (Boy) is a former actor.

-He is the grandfather of siblings Raymond Bagatsing, RK Bagatsing and Monina Bagatsing, children of Ramon "Boy" Bagatsing Jr. and all in the entertainment industry; professional basketball player Hyram Bagatsing; and current Fifth District of Manila Representative Cristal Bagatsing.
+He is the grandfather of siblings Raymond Bagatsing, RK Bagatsing and Monina Bagatsing, children of Ramon "Boy" Bagatsing Jr. and all in the entertainment industry; professional basketball player Hyram Bagatsing; 4th district city Councilor Don Juan "DJ" Bagatsing, son of Dondon Bagatsing, and former 5th District of Manila Representative Cristal Bagatsing, who served from 2016 to 2022 and the daughter of Amado Bagatsing.

 Death

 On the morning of February 14, 2006, Bagatsing died in his sleep due to cardiac arrest.
-He was buried beside his wife Juanita, who died seven years before him, in the family mausoleum at the Manila South Cemetery.
+He was buried beside his wife Juanita, who died almost eight years before him, in the family mausoleum at the Manila South Cemetery.
 Memorial services were held at the Manila City Hall and at the Our Lady of Loreto Church in the Sampaloc district, which he represented in Congress.
 Bagatsing is survived by his children Rica, Amado, Ramon "Boy" Jr., Rey, Roy, Ramon "Dondon" Jr., Jesus, Manuel, Eduardo, Raul, Marilyn, Lani and Valentino.

 Even after his incumbency and death, Bagatsing continues to be held in high regard by the people of Manila as some of his children and grandchildren have been elected, in various times, as well as, at present, to Philippine Congress and the City Councils of Manila, Pasay, and Muntinlupa.

 In commemoration of his career as mayor and a supporter of horse racing industry, the Bagatsing family organized the Mayor Ramon D. Bagatsing Racing Festival in 2009.
 The racing festival, usually held at the San Lazaro Leisure and Business Park in Carmona, Cavite, surpassed the total gross sales in racing in the 2014 edition (43 million pesos).
 Famed horses Hagdang Bato and Low Profile were the winners for the past two editions of the Challenge of the Champions Cup in honor of Bagatsing himself.